fernandesi2244/HMI-Data-Analysis/README.md

 # HMI-Data-Analysis
 Analysis of Magnetogram-Related Data of the Sun Obtained from the Solar Dynamics Observatory's HMI Instrument.
 This should not be confused with any part of the MAG4 project, which is currently a private repository due to NASA restrictions.
+Also, please note that many components of the programs were left unfinished, as the code written in this repository was purely for practice handling data with MAG4.

 # Files